Frequently Asked Questions

 The One Gives is a service project associated with The One.
 An important aspect of the project is to go out and serve those in our community.
 We are partnering with Forgotten Ministries and numerous volunteers to provide 5,000 free meals to attendees.
 Burgers, chips and drinks will be available to anyone in attendance beginning at 4 p.m.
 In the Bible, Jesus miraculously multiplied food to feed 5,000 people that were gathered together.

-There are three ways to be a part of the community service project: 1) We will need people to assist in unloading the semi trucks with the tree pieces once they arrive.
-2) We will need people to assist in putting ornaments on the tree panels (approximately 625 panels) 3) We will need individuals greeting guests on busy nights to thank them for coming and get their zip code to see how far our visitors are traveling from for our event.
-Contact Renee, our Volunteer Coordinator, at volunteer@theoneenid.com.
+3) We will need individuals greeting guests on busy nights to thank them for coming and get their zip code to see how far our visitors are traveling from for our event.

 The City of Enid has handled the updates on new sidewalks poured in the area.
 Street intersections have been improved.
 Removable bollards have been built to help block traffic and protect bystanders when the area is utilized.
 The City of Enid has a history of supporting events in the downtown area.